NormalizeDB/BackendProcessor/README.md

       <br><br>
       &Alpha; is the set of attributes that <b>must be included within the candidate key</b>
       <br><br>

+      &Alpha; is <b>filtered</b> on both the LHS and RHS of the FD to ensure that trivial redundancy is eliminated.

 2. Adding <i>accessory</i> attributes onto the necessary minimal attributes (intuition above):
     * In this context, an <b>accessory attribute</b> is one that is not part of our set of necessary minimal attributes, but exists within